We apply techniques from computer science, maths and stats -- Statistical inference, information theory,

 Data structures and Algorithms, Combinatorial Optimisation etc. -- to address key computational challenges that arise in biological data, predominantly in those involving protein 3D structures and 1D sequences.

-Some programs and web utilities we developed for structural analyses
+Some open-source programs and web utilities developed at LCB

 SST is a web server to assign secondary structure to protein coordinate data using the Bayesian method of Minimum Message Length inference.
 Identifies helices, turns of various types, and strands of a sheet.